Rushi-31/Prakruti/README.md

-Certainly!
-Here's a comprehensive README file template for your GitHub project:

----

 # Prakruti

 Prakruti is a health diagnosis application built using Jetpack Compose for Android.
 It allows users to input their symptoms and provides a diagnosis along with recommended precautions.